JonasGessner/JGActionSheet/README.md

 Documentation
 ================
+Detailed documentation can be found on <a href="http://cocoadocs.org/docsets/JGActionSheet">CocoaDocs</a>.<br>
-The header file contains detailed documentation for each method call.
+The header file also contains detailed documentation for each method call.
 See <a href="JGActionSheet/JGActionSheet.h">JGActionSheet.h</a>.

 Installation
 ================